savannahghi/pro_health_360_daktari/CONTRIBUTING.md

 ### Reporting Bugs

-This section guides you through submitting a bug report for `BeWell-Proessional-Community-Edition`.
+This section guides you through submitting a bug report for `AfyaMoja`.
 Following these guidelines helps maintainers and the community understand your report :pencil:, reproduce the behavior :computer:, and find related reports :mag_right:.

-Before creating bug reports, please check the project's list of open issues/bug reports as you might find out that you don't need to create one.
+Before creating bug reports, please check the project's list of open [issues/bug](https://github.com/savannahghi/AfyaMoja/issues) reports as you might find out that you don't need to create one.
 When you are creating a bug report, please [include as many details as possible](#how-do-i-submit-a-good-bug-report).
-Fill out [the required template](https://github.com/atom/.github/blob/master/.github/ISSUE_TEMPLATE/bug_report.md), the information it asks for helps us resolve issues faster.
+Fill out [the required template](https://github.com/savannahghi/AfyaMoja/blob/main/.github/feature_request.md), the information it asks for helps us resolve issues faster.

 > **Note:** If you find a **Closed** issue that seems like it is the same thing that you're experiencing, open a new issue and include a link to the original issue in the body of your new one.